RobSmithDev/NeuralNetworkGA1/README.md

 I have always found you understand something better if you build it yourself.

 See it running at https://youtu.be/yZUhprqGVTE

 Live demo at http://experiments.robsmithdev.co.uk/NeuralNetworkGA1/

 My aim was to make a "lifeform" that learnt basic needs.
-The life form needs water and food to survive.
+The lifeform needs water and food to survive.
-Water is always available, food is scattered and once eater re-spawns elsewhere.
+Water is always available, food is scattered and once eaten re-spawns elsewhere.
-If the "lifeform" runs out of either then it is classed as "dead"
+If the "lifeform" runs out of food or water then it is classed as "dead"

 There are 30 "lifeforms" in each generation, and each generation runs for a maximum of 6000 iterations.
 The project is setup with a Neural Network with 8 inputs, two hidden layers and 2 outputs.